 2. Open your windows and curtains

 Instead of cranking up your air conditioner during the summer months, conserve energy by opening your windows and curtains.
-This way, you can naturally cool your home without using any energy or electricity.
+This way, you can naturally cool your home without using any energy or electricity which is practiced by tenants in apartments near Lansing.
 This option is perfect specifically during the spring season when temperatures are mild.

 Meanwhile, you can open the curtains during colder months to let the natural light seep in and warm up your interiors.
 Just make sure you keep the windows close to prevent the cold breeze from entering.